Medicines & Supplements A to Z > Vitamin A (Supplement)

 Vitamin A supplements usually do not have side effects.
 However, because Vitamin A is a fat soluble vitamin, high dosages can accumulate in your body and cause symptoms such as dry itchy skin, hair loss and abnormal liver function.

-Most people should obtain adequate amounts of Vitamin A from a healthy diet.
+It is always highly recommended to get nutrients like Vitamin A from natural sources first.
 Preformed Vitamin A and provitamin A come from different sources.
 For preformed Vitamin A, you can get it from liver, fish oils, milk and eggs.
 For provitamin A, you can get it from carrots, cantaloupe, leafy green vegetables, orange and yellow vegetables, tomatoes and fruits.

 For detailed information about the use of Vitamin A in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.